CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repository?

-When you clone a repository you make a local copy of files stored remotely on your computer.
+When you clone a repository you make a local copy of files stored remotely (GitHub) on your computer.

 ## Question 11

 What is a Pull Request?

-A pull request is when you suggest that changes you have made on your forked repository should be merged into the original repository.
+A pull request is when you suggest on GitHub that changes you have made on your forked repository should be merged into the original repository.

 ## Question 12